codecodemelon/fullstack-react-node-challenge/README.md

 ### Functionality

 - The API should follow typical RESTful API design pattern.
-- The data should be saved in MongoDB
+- The data should be saved in database
 - Provide proper API document.

 ### Tech stack